-The impact of land management practices on soil health, biodiversity, and water are seldom instantaneous and can take several years before benefits can be sustained.
+The impact of land management practices on soil health, biodiversity, and water can be measured in multiple ways, at the farm level and landscape level.
+Whilst recognising that these impacts are seldom instantaneous and can take several years before ecosystem service benefits can be sustained, LENs outcome measurement methodologies aim to be pragmatic whilst deriving value and insights to all parties in LENs.
 LENs captures impact by comparing the state of key features of the farm at the start of joining LENs and then again, each year, including: greenhouse gas emissions footprint, carbon sequestration rates, and biodiversity metrics such as key species counts or implementation of nature-friendly practices.
+For an overview of the LENs impact areas, outcomes and measures please refer to Appendix 7.